Kraken80/Kraken80/README.md

 ### 6502 Programs
 - Dungeon (unfinished)
   - A 2D top-down game where you evade a ghost.
 Made for the Nintendo Entertainment System, which used a 6502 variant.

-### C Programs
-- Disaster Island (unfinished)
-  - A 2D platformer game.
-This game randomly generates its world.
-Uses the OpenGL, SDL2, and Freetype libraries.

 ### Unity Programs
 - Rebirth (unfinished)